https://www.deakin.edu.au/__data/assets/image/0011/553835/36612_bacheor-of-information-technology-honours-hero.jpg

 Course electives

-Students are to select two appropriate advanced elective coursework units from a list of the Master of Information Technology units below:
+Students are to select four course elective units from the list below:

 • Real World Analytics